Depression Therapy in Augusta, GA

 Before your initial session, you’ll be asked to complete new client paperwork through an online portal.
 This paperwork covers your history, current stressors, and what you want to focus on in counseling.

-Throughout the process of therapy, we will continue to monitor how depression is impacting you and whether it seems to be improving.
+Throughout the process of counseling, we will continue to monitor how depression is impacting you and whether it seems to be improving.
 We’ll work on changing the thoughts that make depression worse, but also healing on a deeper level.
-We create space for the parts of you most affected by depression to tell us what they need so that you can learn to love those parts and feel whole within yourself.
+We create space for the parts of you most affected by depression so you can learn to love those parts and feel whole within yourself.

 My Treatment Approaches

-Reiki Healing is an energetic approach that strengthens the body’s natural ability to heal itself.
-It can help lift the weight of depression so you feel lighter and like you’re not constantly moving through mud.
-Reiki can be offered as a standalone service, but is also beneficial when integrated into an in-person counseling session in Augusta, GA.
+• Reiki Healing (optional) is an energetic approach that helps lift the weight of depression so that you feel lighter.
+Reiki can be offered as a standalone service, but can also be integrated into in-person therapy sessions at my office in West Augusta.

 Any combination of these approaches can help you lighten the load that depression has put on you.

-The idea of starting therapy for depression can make you feel nervous and it makes sense that you might have some questions before beginning depression treatment.
+The idea of starting to work with a counselor for depression can make you feel nervous and it makes sense that you might have some questions before beginning depression treatment.

 1. What if this is just who I am and it never gets any better?